carbonblack/cbc-binary-toolkit/src/tests/windows-functional-tests.md

 This will ensure that all required scripts are installed.

 ### Set Necessary Environment Variable
-You will need to set the `CBC_AUTH_TOKEN` environment variable to the authentication token you will be using to access the Carbon Black Cloud.
+You will need to set the `CBC_AUTH_TOKEN` environment variable to the connector ID and secret key you will be using to access the Carbon Black Cloud.
 This is done with a command such as:

 ```
 set CBC_AUTH_TOKEN=Z123456789ABCDEFGHIJKLMN/ABCDEFGHIJ